-ast year, we received data on 18,097 nesting attempts.
+ast year, we received data on 18,634 nesting attempts.
 Thank you to all the NestWatch participants who submitted data.
 On average, that's almost 11 nests submitted for every participant (or participant group).
 Great job!
 These data are summarized by region in the pages that follow.

-One thing to notice from the tables is that opennesting birds tend to fare worse in general than cavitynesting birds, because their nests are more vulnerable to predation and weather.
+One thing to notice from the tables is that opencup-nesting birds tend to fare worse in general than cavity-nesting birds, because their nests are more vulnerable to predation and weather.
 The most notable exception to this is the House Sparrow which, due to invasive species management in nest boxes, has extremely low nesting success across the board.

-Where nesting success for 2015 versus previous years (1997-2014) is reported, only those nests for which an outcome was given were used in these calculations.
-We define nesting success as the percentage of nests fledging at least one young.
-NestWatchers were confident about the outcome of a nest about 76% of the time, but nearly a quarter of all nests submitted this year had "unknown" outcomes.
-Therefore, the number of nests used to estimate nesting success is generally smaller than those for which clutch size was reported; we are only reporting results for species with a minimum of 10 nests with reported outcomes.
+We used only those nests for which an outcome was given to compare nesting success for 2015 with success for previous years (1997-2014).
+We defined nesting success as the percentage of nests fledging at least one young.
+We used only successful nests to estimate average fledglings as a measure of productivity; therefore, average number of fledglings may exceed average clutch size.
+NestWatchers were confident about the outcome of a nest about 76% of the time, but nearly one-quarter of all nests submitted this year had unknown outcomes.
+Therefore, the number of nests used to estimate nesting success is generally smaller than that for which clutch size was reported; we are